FrancoM-P/on-the-value-of-philosophy/README.md

 – Story.

-– Motivation for refraiming the question.
+– Motivation for reframing the question.